 Student Research Group

-Vaughn Parts ('20) is continuing their X-ray spectroscopy work in spring 2019 and into the summer, and Victoria Wang ('22) and Lamiaa Dakir (Bryn Mawr '20) have joined the research group and are also working on projects related to understanding the X-ray emission of massive stars.
+2019 update: Winter Parts ('20) is continuing their X-ray spectroscopy work in spring 2019 and into the summer, and Victoria Wang ('22) and Lamiaa Dakir (Bryn Mawr '20) have joined the research group and are also working on projects related to understanding the X-ray emission of massive stars.
 Update: Winter gave a contributed talk at the Celebrating 20 Years of Chandra symposium in Boston on December 2019: talk slides [pdf].
-2020 Update: Winter and Graham have graduated and are now in PhD programs (Penn State and West Virginia, respectively).
+2020 Update: Winter and Graham have graduated and have gone off to PhD programs (Penn State and West Virginia, respectively).
 And their paper has now been published: MNRAS, 503, 715, 2021.

-In summer 2018, Vaughn Parts and Graham Doskoch began working on X-ray spectral modeling of O star winds and Erin Snoddy observed more than fifty exoplanet candidates for the KELT collaboration and presented her results at the KNAC Student Research Symposium at Middlebury College in September 2018.
-And Graham gave a talk at the symposium.
+In summer 2018, Winter Parts and Graham Doskoch began working on X-ray spectral modeling of O star winds and Erin Snoddy observed more than fifty exoplanet candidates for the KELT collaboration and presented her results at the KNAC Student Research Symposium at Middlebury College in September 2018.
+Graham gave a talk at the symposium as well.